Key takeaways

 Example: 1,200W at 12V draws roughly 100A before considering inverter losses.
 At 24V it’s about 50A, and at 48V about 25A.

-Often used when loads are modest and many devices are naturally 12V, which is common in RVs, vans, and small cabins.
+Often used when loads are modest and many devices are naturally 12V (common in RVs).

-Useful when you need more power and want to reduce current without jumping to larger inverters and higher-voltage charge controllers.
+Useful when you need more power and want to reduce current without going to a higher-complexity build.

 Common in higher-power off-grid systems where current management, efficiency, and scalability matter most.